-“CureVac has not received from the U.S. government or related entities an offer before, during and since the task force meeting in the White House on March 2,” the company wrote.
+“CureVac has not received from the U.S. government or related entities an offer before, during and since the task force meeting in the White House on March 2,” the company said on Twitter.
+The company's then-chairman had met with President Donald Trump at the White House as part of a discussion with numerous pharmaceutical executives.

-Ahead of CureVac’s tweet, Chancellor Angela Merkel's chief of staff, Helge Braun, told the Bild daily that German officials had “very intensive contact” with CureVac over the past two weeks “when there were thoughts of enticing it to the United States.”
+Chancellor Angela Merkel deflected a question on CureVac, referring to the company's statement.
+But before CureVac's tweet, Merkel's chief of staff, Helge Braun, told the Bild daily that German officials had “very intensive contact” with CureVac over the past two weeks “when there were thoughts of enticing it to the United States.”

-Meantime the U.S. ambassador to Germany, Richard Grenell, tweeted that “the Welt story was wrong.”
+Richard Grenell, the U.S. ambassador to Germany, tweeted that the story "was wrong.”